UTDallasEPICS/Kids-U-Database-Reporting/README.md

 ### Search/Filter/Sort:

 - Ability to search for students by name on relevant pages
-- Advanced Search feature to filter the list of students based on certain information
+- Advanced search feature to filter the list of students based on certain information
 - Sort-by feature that allows the list of students to be ordered based on certain information
 - Ability to export CSV files of sorted/filtered results